artsy/README/careers/ladder.md

 #### tl;dr: focuses on learning core skills and applying them to deliver business value

 #### Knowledge Leadership

 - Has some knowledge of CS concepts.
 - Focuses on learning tools and processes.
 - Pushes code through the entire lifecycle from development to production.

 #### Impact

 - Learns to complete well-defined and subdivided tasks.

 #### Influence

 - Develops individual contributor skills, including source control, editors or test-driven development.
-- Seeks assistance and feedback on a regular basis with teammates and manager
+- Seeks assistance and feedback on a regular basis from teammates and manager

 #### Discretion

 - Receives active guidance from peers and manager.

 ### IC1 Associate Engineer